frescana Japanese

 The bananas are ripened in accordance with the colors designated by mass retailers.

-5. Quality inspection
+5. Quality Inspection

 Only bananas passing the final quality inspection are distributed across Japan.